Palaeolithic or Old Stone Age in Rajasthan

 - The earliest form of art by humans also belongs to upper Palaeolithic period in the form of rock paintings (Bhimbetka).

-- Sites of Upper Palaeolithic age in Rajasthan included Chittorgarh, Kota and basins of rivers Wagoon, kadamli, Sabarmati & Mahi.
+- Major sites include Chittorgarh, Kota and basins of rivers Wagon, kadamli, Sabarmati & Mahi.